tmalsburg/helm-bibtex/README.md

 - Quick access to your bibliography from within Emacs
 - Provides instant search results as you type
 - Support for multiple BibTeX files
-- Insert cite command in LaTeX document or ebib link in org files or plain BibTeX key
+- Insert LaTeX cite command or ebib link or plain BibTeX key depending on document type
 - Open the PDF associated with an entry
 - Add notes to an entry
 - Edit selected entry